10 Foods That Make You Feel Fuller Longer

-The trick to trimming down without feeling tortured: “Shift to a fiber-rich diet with ample sources of lean protein—it's the simplest way to reduce your caloric intake without eating less,” says Tanya Zuckerbrot, RD, author of The Miracle Carb Diet: Make Calories & Fat Disappear—with Fiber!
-High-fiber and high-protein foods have fewer calories per gram, so you can pile up your plate without packing on the pounds.
+The trick to trimming down without feeling tortured: “Shift to a fiber-rich diet with ample sources of lean protein—it’s the simplest way to reduce your caloric intake without eating less,” says Tanya Zuckerbrot, RD, author of The Miracle Carb Diet: Make Calories & Fat Disappear—With Fiber!
+Filling foods with high-fiber and high-protein contents have fewer calories per gram, so you can pile up your plate without packing on the pounds.

 Sure, nuts are all pretty healthy, but they’re not all created equal.
 Pistachios are one of the lowest-calorie and lowest-fat nuts out there, says Zuckerbrot.
 And, get this, that means you’ll get to eat more of them.
 A 1-ounce serving equals 48 pistachios, while 28 peanuts or 22 almonds set you back the same number of calories.
 That’s a swap we’ll gladly make.
 You’ll also get heart-healthy benefits by switching to pistachios: “Almost all of the fat found in pistachios are heart-healthy mono- and polyunsaturated fats, which when consumed in combination with a healthy diet may reduce the risk of heart disease,” says Zuckerbrot.